Tag Archives: 2019 Films

 Grade: A-

-Numerous creations of the illustrious 1860s classic novel by Louisa May Alcott have been forged upon the silver screen, some good and some not as good.
+Numerous adaptations of the 1860s classic novel by Louisa May Alcott have been forged upon the silver screen, some good and some not as good.

 The consensus is that Little Women (2019) is one of the better offerings, if not the best.

-Director, Greta Gerwig crafts a clear feminist, progressive version of the trials and tribulations of the March family, led by spirited spit-fire, Jo (Saoirse Ronan).
+Director Greta Gerwig crafts a clear feminist, progressive version of the trials and tribulations of the March family, led by the spirited, spitfire Jo (Saoirse Ronan).
 Gerwig’s telling is fantastic, breathing fresh life into a classic story.

-The story fluctuates heavily between 1868 and 1861, during and after the United States Civil War.
+The story fluctuates heavily between 1868 and 1861, spanning both the United States Civil War and its aftermath.

-Liberal, the Marches reside in Massachusetts, led by matriarch Marmee (Laura Dern) mainly living life while their patriarch, Father March (Bob Odenkirk) is off at war.
+Liberal, the Marches reside in Massachusetts, led by matriarch Marmee (Laura Dern), who mainly lives life while their patriarch, Father March (Bob Odenkirk), is off at war.
 The rest of the household includes sisters Jo, Meg (Emily Watson), Amy (Florence Pugh), and the youngest daughter, Beth (Eliza Scanlen).

-The family endures joy, hardship, romance, love, and death as they carry on through the decade.
+The family endures joy, hardship, romance, love, and death as they navigate the decade.

-She begins, as an aspiring writer as she grows up, eventually becoming a success and boldly having her novel published.
+She begins, as an aspiring writer, and as she grows up, eventually becomes a success, having her novel published boldly.
 She resists the tried and true and questions why a woman must rely on a man for success rather than her efforts and talents.

 During the story, she is pursued by two young men, Laurie (Timothee Chalamet) and Friedrich (Louis Garrel).